Aligning What LLMs Do and Say: Towards Self-Consistent Explanations¶

 Loss & Training¶

-The standard DPO objective is used, with training conducted on the preference pairs from PSCB.
-Explanations are generated via temperature sampling (\(p=0.9\), \(T=0.7\)), with 5 explanations per decision; the best and worst are selected to form preference pairs.
+A standard DPO objective function is used for training on PSCB preference pairs.
+Explanations are generated via temperature sampling (\(p=0.9, T=0.7\)), with 5 explanations per decision.
+The best and worst are selected to build the preference pairs.

 Key Experimental Results¶